 All failed competencies require remediation and must be successfully performed before the end of the program.
-When a competency evaluation has been failed, the following is required:
+In the event of a failed competency evaluation, the following is required:

-- Remediation (do another competency evaluation on the procedure) - The CP will record the remediated procedure in Trajecsys ("other evaluations" tab) as either a pass or fail. - After the pass or fail has been entered by the CP and approved by the Clinical Education Coordinator, the student can do a repeat competency evaluation for a "letter" grade.
+- Remediation (do another competency evaluation on the procedure) - The CP will record the remediated procedure in Trajecsys ("other evaluations" tab) as either a pass or a fail. - After the pass or fail has been entered by the CP and approved by the Clinical Education Coordinator, the student can do a repeat competency evaluation for a "letter" grade.